Founder of Musclebound Mama

 Together, with my coaching and my extensive work in therapy, I found my power and decided that I can help others the same way he helped me.

-I would go on to study sports nutrition and commit to continued learning in not only nutrition science, but in emotional wellness.
+I would go on to study sports nutrition, metabolic science, cognitive behavour therapy and commit to continued learning in not only nutrition science, but in emotional wellness.
 I certainly do not believe that everything happens for a reason but I do believe that every experience contains a lesson that we must determine the value of.
 I learned that I can help others discover their inner power and I feel truly blessed to be able to do just that.
-Today, I am remarried to the man of my dreams and have extended our family of 3 to a family of 4 in Arnprior, Ontario.
+Today, I am a married mother of 2 children, hopeless animal rescuer, and Pflag Canada Chapter Lead in Arnprior, Ontario.